ramensoftware/windows-11-start-menu-styling-guide/Themes/ModernStartMenu/README.md

 ## Bugs
 * Legacy Windows 10 effects (Reveal, and 3D push) are still present.
 * Items may not align/center correctly on higher DPIs.
-* Tiles background are broken when dragged from applist
+* Tiles background are broken when dragged from applist.
-* Right-click menus in textbox are not styled correctly
+* Right-click menus in textbox are not styled correctly.

 ## Unsupported configurations/settings
 * Windows 10 (Partially supported).